SajedNahian/Comatose-Barbarians/README.md

 ## statement of problem
-what is the Boolean value of the statement “it is possible to get from the starting position to treasure” if the value is true, what is the solution?
+what is the Boolean value of the statement “it is possible to get from the starting position to treasure”
 ## recursive abstraction
 when im asked to solve for a possible path through a maze with n "stepping stones", the recursive abstraction can find possible paths through a maze with n-1 ""stepping stones"
 ## base case